 Securing railway safety is the most important management issue for the Company.
 In accordance with safety management regulations created based on the revised Railway Business Act, which was enacted in October 2006, the Company has established a safety management system and works to ensure, maintain, and improve transportation safety.
 Safety promotion committees have been established at the head office.
 The committees carry out initiatives toward preventing operational accidents and work-related injuries.
 Through training and other methods, these committees make thorough efforts to ensure the Company can make prompt responses in the event of large-scale accidents or natural disasters.
 For risks that would have a significant impact on the Company's business operations, the Company will establish regulations at each division that oversees operations and put in place crisis management systems in order to ensure that an appropriate response is made in the event an issue arises.
 The Company has established the Group Executive Committee, which oversees the management of Group companies.
 The Group Executive Committee is made up of mainly the Company's corporate officers.
 The Committee ensures that systems are in place that allow for management to be conducted in an appropriate manner.
 In addition, the Committee supervises and monitors the management of Group companies by holding discussions on key management issues for the JR Kyushu Group based on regulations for business administration at affiliated companies.
-Furthermore, in addition to establishing relevant departments and designating officers to help support and oversee Group management, the Company works to improve its governance by assigning its officers and employees to work as part-time directors and part-time auditors at Group companies.
+Furthermore, in addition to establishing relevant departments and designating officers to help support and oversee Group management, the Company works to improve its governance by assigning its officers and employees to work as part-time directors at Group companies, and also by developing an audit system at each Group company, whereby full-time auditors are assigned at Group companies as a general rule.
+Moreover, at each Group company, officers responsible for safety are appointed and regular safety related meetings are held, and at the Company, the management structure is being strengthened, such as by monitoring companies that have experienced events with significant social impact.